AlnaElsa2004/Blog-app/README.md

 # Blog-app
-This is a comprehensive projrct for creating a full-stack blog website application using React, Node.js, and MySQL.
+This is a comprehensive project for creating a full-stack blog website application using React, Node.js, and MySQL.
 ## Installation

 Follow these steps to set up the project: